Great Horned Owl: The Greatest Nocturnal Hunter

 While fall and winter might seem like improbable times to nest, the great horned owl is no ordinary bird.
 “When the young are hatching, there has to be an abundant prey source to feed them, and great horned owls have it timed just right,” says Jim Herkert, executive director of the Illinois Audubon Society.
 In late winter and early spring, plenty of mammals and other prey are available for the parents to bring to their recently hatched young.

-Owls hoot at night, especially before breeding season in fall.
-A paired male and female utter a low series of five to eight hoots.
-They also bow to each other and rub their bills together.
-Great horned owl pairs are monogamous and may stay together for five years or more.
-Some researchers think they stick by each other’s sides for life.
-They raise their young in abandoned squirrel or hawk nests or in tree cavities.
+They raise their young in abandoned squirrel or hawk nests made of sticks, or in tree cavities.
 Females lay eggs in late November in Florida, late December in the Carolinas, and late January farther north.

 Growing up takes a long time for young great horned owls.
 The young hatch in about 30 days.
 The male brings food to his partner, who tears it into bite-sized pieces and feeds it to the young.
 In three weeks, their offspring begin peering out of the nest, showing off the white down on their heads.
 They stay in the nest for five or six weeks after hatching.
 They climb out of the nest onto nearby tree branches, and sometimes they fall to the ground and clamber or flutter back up to safety.
-By seven weeks, fledgling great horned owls are fully feathered enough to make short flights, but adults continue to bring them food, responding to an eerie begging call that sounds like a human scream.
+By seven weeks, fledgling great horned owls are fully feathered enough to make short flights.
+But adults continue to bring them food, responding to an eerie begging call that sounds like a human scream.
 Fledged owls typically stay with their parents for most of the summer.

 Great horned owl numbers are declining, according to the Cornell Lab of Ornithology.
 To help, erect a wooden nesting platform with shallow sides in a live tree.
 Place large sticks and grass inside to mimic a hawk’s or crow’s nest.
 Once you’ve attracted a pair of great horned owls, listen for hoots in the autumn night.
 Just make sure you watch from a distance so you don’t disturb them.
 Get more tips on how to attract owls to nest in your backyard.